useScroll

 and then we set the backgroundPosition of the Parallax component based on the

-value of the scroll position.
-We use a negative multiplier of 0.5
+y value of the scroll position.
+We use a negative multiplier of 0.5 to

 create a parallax effect where the background image moves slower than the